shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Sun & Moon</strong></summary>

-The sun and moon share a single position and the card automatically swaps them based on how you [configure the card.](#day--night-logic)
+The sun and moon share a single position and the card automatically swaps them based on how you [configure the card.](#day--night-logic) The card also automatically generates a dynamic **sunrise and sunset effect** based on the sun's elevation, and **rotates the moon** accurately based on your Home Assistant latitude setting.

 | Option | Type | Default | Description |